Summary of Scout Fees and Dues *Updated August 2023

 2024 Policy:

-Troop membership fee is $90 on a semi-annual basis, Spring and Fall, in order to cover the Troop’s expenses in support of the program.
+Troop membership fee is $90 on a semi-annual basis, March and October, in order to cover the Troop’s expenses in support of the program.
 Troop 1000 is a non-profit organization.
 All fees are used for program purposes.

 Camp-Out and Activity Costs

 Troop 1000 schedules many camp-outs a year for weekend trips and week-long excursions.
 These camp-outs have costs associated with food, gas, and camping fees.
+Usually in the range of $25-50 depending on activity or distance.
 Some activities within the camp-out itself may have an extra fee included.
-Please see the Money Monday page for more information.
+Please see the Signup Sunday page for more information.

 Fundraising and Scout “Bin” Accounts

-The Troop Committee sponsors and Scouts and parents assist with semi-annual Garage Sales in the Church parking lot.
-The funds from these sales are earmarked first for every-other-year Summer Camp Transportation (in even years we travel farther from home, such as to Colorado, by multi-passenger van) and then for additional expenses associated with running and equipping and transporting the Troop.
+The Troop Committee sponsors and Scouts and parents assist with Troop-level fundraisers like Rotary Flags.
+The funds from these activities are earmarked for various Troop expenses such as covering campouts, training fees, or transportation costs.
+The Troop committee will vote on how funds are to be used.
 Additional fundraisers for these and other purposes may be proposed and executed from time to time.

 Council sponsored fundraising, such as Popcorn and Camp Card sales, and other Troop sponsored programs, such as Greenery sales, may be available and encouraged for Scouts to participate in, either individually or as part of organized sales opportunities at specific locations.
 The profits from these sales go directly into individual Scout accounts, called “Bin” accounts, based on the sales or contributions of the participating Scouts.
 The Troop keeps no share of these proceeds.
 Scouts can use these funds for their Campout or Summer Camp expenses as explained below.
 Participation by the Scouts in these fundraising activities is strictly voluntary.